 Combining these operations into a single procedure ensures the operations are invoked in proper order.
-If instead the operations were implemented using independent methods their global state would need to be passed between each call.
+If instead the operations were implemented using independent methods their common state would need to be passed between each call.
 In a sequence that global state is now local and is managed for you by the compiler.
 Each sequence does the work of three methods using less code while reducing complexity.

 Within a sequence procedure, each time you want it to return a value, use a Yield statement.
 A Yield essentually does a return and then the next time the sequence is invoked it resumes from there.
 It's probably easiest to see how this works with a trivial example:

 sequence Prime: A sequence of prime numbers. entry Start = 2 cell :Starting sequence value. exit N cell :Each value returned in the series.
 N = Start; Try starting here.
 IF N _< 3: IF starting from 0, 1 or 2, N = 2; The first prime is 2.
 YIELD; First value returned is 2. .
 N \/= 1; Next higher odd Number.
 DO always: DO over the sequence, IF Is.Prime( N ): IF at a prime, YIELD; Return the current value of Count. .
 UNDO IF carry( N, 2 ); UNDO IF over 64 bits.
 N += 2; Next odd number. - return